 Enter through the drugstore – buy pens, paper, posters…. all on the way to your table.

-This is a super simple salad that really matches well with the 4-Spice Pork.
+This Orange and Black Olive Salad is super simple and matches well with the 4-Spice Pork.
+It is also wonderful alone.
 The citrus is bright and clean, and because the oranges are skinned, it makes this salad kind of special.
 Black olives are rich with deep flavor.
 Olive oil, salt, and pepper round it all out into a delicious salad to eat before or after a main course.
 And, if you happen to have a fennel bulb around, add that in, too.

 Prep Time: 10 minutes